ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 sources.
 Under sources, there is one or more sources.
 Each source corresponds to node defined in the network topology model and network resource in the network device,e.g., interface.
-In addition, "ietf-incident" support one general notification to report incident state changes and three rpcs to manage the network incidents.
+In addition, "ietf-incident" support one general notification to report network incident state changes and three rpcs to manage the network incidents.

 ~~~~